in28minutes/in28minutes.github.io/_posts/2019-11-15-Software-Design-Priniples-039-Separation-Of-Concerns.md

 #### Identifying Common Components

-Seperation of concerns is also an important factor in building common application and infrastructure components.
+Separation of concerns is also an important factor in building common application and infrastructure components.

 Since a large part of the functionality of microservices is common to all of them, it makes sense to extract out the common components.
 Here is an example: